A man giving an outdoor presentation to a group of students wearing orange shirts, with greenery in the background.

 Students in school today are the most diverse generation in US History.
 Connect with school groups to transform students into stewards.

-• Create Curriculum-aligned Programs - Begin by understanding the local school curriculum.
-Design programs that align with what students are learning in their classrooms.
+• Create Curriculum Aligned-Programs - Begin by understanding the local school curriculum.
+Design programs that align with student’s classroom learning.
 Websites like Next Generation Science Standards can help link nature-based activities with academic content.

-• Self-Guided Resources like nature activity journals engage students with place-based activities that supplement teacher-led programming.
+• Self-Guided Resources - Items like nature activity journals engage students with place-based activities that supplement teacher-led programming.

-• Provide Digital Resources - Complementing physical visits with online resources is crucial.
+• Provide Digital Resources - In today's digital age, complementing physical visits with online resources is crucial.
 Offer virtual tours, lesson plans, and interactive online activities that teachers can utilize in their classrooms.
 Post Pigeon Edu is a non-profit whose platform connects site and students with virtual postcards—we highly recommend.

 • Promote Stewardship Projects - Engage students in service-learning projects that promote conservation and stewardship.
 Whether it's tree planting, invasive species removal, or community science, students can gain a sense of ownership and responsibility for their local environment.